johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 #### The `send()` Method Returns an Observable

-As required, it returns an `Observable`.
-We need to delve into Observable land here for a while.
+As required, `send()` returns an `Observable`.
+We need to delve into Observable-land here for a while.
 This can be confusing/frustrating if you're not familiar with the topic, but by the time you're finished here, I *think* the light bulb will go on.

 In the `send()` method body, we construct an Observable using the *normal Observable creation pattern*<sup>1</sup>, and return it to user-land.
 Applying the normal Observable creation pattern in our context means we pass the constructor a function that **accesses the Faye message stream and emits the values through our Observable**.
 Traditionally, this callback is called the *observable subscriber function*.

-Simple Observables (the ones you'll find in most Medium articles ;)) often define this *observable subscriber function* body right in place; but we already know that ours is going to be a little complex because the **source** of the data we are going to emit comes from the Faye broker.
-Specifically, it comes from the callback we're going to register in the Faye `subscribe()` call which is invoked each time a message comes in on the response channel.
+Simple Observables (the ones you'll find in most Medium articles :wink:) often define this *observable subscriber function* body right in place; but we already know that ours is going to be a little complex because the **source** of the data we are going to emit comes from the Faye broker.
+Specifically, it comes from the callback we're going to register in the Faye client API `subscribe()` call which is invoked each time a message comes in on the response channel.
 In these more complex scenarios, to keep the code clean, we delegate this *observer subscriber function* to a specialized function.
 That's what we're doing in the code above with `handleRequest()`.

 For the moment, you need to know two things:
 1. `handleRequest()` **is** our *observable subscriber function*
-2. `handleRequest()` is going to make a Faye client API call to subscribe to the response message queue, causing it to register to receive future inbound requests.
+2. `handleRequest()` is going to make a Faye client API call to subscribe to the response topic, causing it to register to receive future inbound requests.
 We'll see that code in a minute, but let's keep it abstract for another minute.

 This can seem kind of strange if you're not familiar with the Observable pattern<sup>1</sup>.
 Let's see if it helps to think about it this way.
 We're setting up callbacks at several levels in a sort of cascade.
-At the "innermost" level, we have the *Faye subscription handler* callback that will run we get an inbound message on the response channel.
-When this handler runs, we want to in turn trigger a callback **through the Observer mechanism** to a higher-level callback --xxx-- the user-land response handler (the code that looks like `pipe(tap(step) => {...})` in the `app.controller.ts` file, shown above).
+At the "innermost" level, we have the *Faye subscription handler* callback that will run when we get an inbound message on the response channel.
+When this handler runs, we want to in turn trigger a callback **through the Observer mechanism** to a higher-level callback &#8212; the user-land response handler (the code that looks like `pipe(tap(step) => {...})` in the `app.controller.ts` file, shown above).

 That's what the `send()` method is setting up with the Observable it creates.
-One more thing about observables to keep in mind.
+One more thing about Observables to keep in mind.
 What we just described effectively "sets up the cascade of callbacks", but these functions are **cold** in the sense that all we've done is register callbacks.
 The act of **subscribing** to the Observable kicks things in motion.
-The act of subscribing triggers the *observable subscribe function* to run; when you think about that, you realize that "Aha!
-So this in turn causes the Faye API `subscribe()` call inside `handleRequest()` to run
+The act of subscribing triggers the *observable subscriber function* to run; when you think about that, you realize that "Aha!
+So this in turn causes the Faye API `subscribe()` call inside `handleRequest()` to run", and we see that this is how we start the stream flowing and turn the process from **cold** to **hot**.

 If this still isn't completely intuitive, I feel your pain, but I advise you to just let it marinate in the background and proceed; if you **must scratch that itch**, see the footnote below.